Non-triviality of the phase transition for percolation on finite transitive graphs: Introduction

 Since the main results of \cite{1806.07733} are already proven quantitatively as discussed above, the main novelty of the proof of \cref{thm:gap} comes from the application of quantitative forms of Gromov's theorem as developed in \cite{MR3877012,tt.resist,tt.Trof,tt.Lie} to handle the low-dimensional case in a quantitative way.

 A critical probability gap of the form established by \cref{thm:gap} was first suggested to hold by G\'abor Pete \cite[p.\ 225]{Pete}, who noted that it would follow from Schramm's locality conjecture \cite{MR2773031} together with the (then conjectural) results of \cite{1806.07733}.
 Moreover, \cref{thm:gap} shows in particular that, in the formulation of the locality conjecture, one may harmlessly replace the assumption that $p_c(G_n)<1$ for all sufficiently large $n$ with the \emph{a priori} stronger assumption that $\limsup_{n\to\infty}p_c(G_n)<1$.
 See \cite{MR2773031,1808.08940} for overviews of this conjecture and the progress that has been made on it.
+[Added in proof: Schramm's locality conjecture has now been solved in a preprint of Easo and the first author \cite{easo2023critical}.]

 \textbf{Corollaries for the uniqueness threshold.} Recall that if $G=(V,E)$ is an infinite, connected, locally finite graph then the \textbf{uniqueness threshold} $p_u=p_u(G)$ for Bernoulli bond percolation on $G$ is defined by